fanyer/presto/README.md

 ## build on linux

-1. apply `fix_flower_build.patch` from root of repository (original: http://paste.fedoraproject.org/526781/32598714/)
+1. apply `fix_flower_build.patch` from root of repository
 2. place curl sources to `modules`
 3. `./flower -v --without-kde4`

 On 64-bit systems, you may need build plugin-wrapper manually.

 See `flower` output with `-j1` for additional info

+Original patch borrowed from http://paste.fedoraproject.org/526781/32598714/